Professional dhtml menu & javascript menu maker

 "The file 'C:\Program Files\Macromedia\Dreamweaver8\Help\awm_dw_help.chm' is being used by Dreamweaver 8.
 Please close Dreamweaver 8 and try again."

-This means that you have an older version of the extension.
-Just make sure that you download the latest version of the dreamweaver extension (from link above) and install this version.
+... then you must have an older version of this Extension already installed.
+Just make sure that you download the latest version of the Dreamweaver extension (from link above) and install this version.

 How to use AllWebMenus with Dreamweaver